In this guide, we will explain how to use the Screenplay page. Here’s a step-by-step overview of the process, as demonstrated in our tutorial.

 Writing a Script ✍️

 Attention: Writing a screenplay is easy for professionals to understand.
-But if you are not a professional, it is better to generate your screenplay and leave it as it is.
-You'll have all the freedom to edit your story within your shot list later on.
+But if you are not a professional, it is better to leave it as it is.
+You'll have all the freedom to edit your story within your shot list and storyboard later on.

 If you feel confident: